-Comparing the sum of our bilateral net valuations for FDI at market value presented in Table 7 with the aggregate data on valuation estimated from reported IIP, our data coverage is clearly limited for some areas.28 The Euro area coverage in particular seems most problematic, since the sum of bilateral valuations indicates a gain of \$575 billions, while the corresponding aggregate figure in Table 3 is a loss of \$334 billions.
-It seems unlikely that the discrepancy, a valuation loss in excess of \$1,000 billions, could be accounted for purely by the gaps in our geographic coverage, especially vis-a-vis other emerging markets.
+Comparing the sum of our bilateral net valuations for FDI at market value presented in Table 7 with the aggregate data on valuation estimated from reported IIP, our data coverage is clearly limited for some areas.33 The Euro area coverage in particular seems most problematic, since the sum of bilateral valuations indicates a gain of \$575 billions, while the corresponding aggregate figure in Table 3 is a loss of \$-334 billions (based on FDI at book value).
+It seems unlikely that the discrepancy, a valuation loss in excess of \$900 billions, could be accounted for purely by the gaps in our geographic coverage, especially vis-à-vis other emerging markets.
 With this caveat in mind, the results on bilateral direct investment still present some interesting features.
-Japan has net DI assets vis-a-vis all the countries in our sample, except Switzerland.
+Japan has net DI assets vis-à-vis all the countries in our sample, except Switzerland.
 Consequently, it suffered bilateral losses against each country (except Switzerland and India).
-Similarly the US made large losses vis-a-vis the Euro area against which it holds a large long position.
-UK FDI in the US seems to have particularly underperformed and is responsible for the gain that the US makes on its net FDI portfolio vis a vis the UK.
+Similarly the US made large losses vis-à-vis the Euro area against which it holds a large long position.
+UK FDI in the US seems to have particularly underperformed and is responsible for the gain that the US makes on its net FDI portfolio vis-à-vis the UK.